The Data Science and Predictive Analytics (DSPA) course aims to build computational

 algebra will be necessary.

-This open graduate course will provide a general overview of the principles, concepts,
+This graduate course will provide a general overview of the principles, concepts,

 techniques, tools and services for managing, harmonizing, aggregating, preprocessing, modeling,